sarayevaSevinc/decathlon-point-calculator/README.md

 ## Running the application

-You can run it as a standalone jar in a few different ways: you should create docker image with running the dockerFile ( located `decathlon-point-calculator/Dockerfile`  ) and then run the docker-compose.yml file (located in `decathlon-point-calculator` )
+You can run it as a standalone jar in a few different ways: you should firstly build the service and create docker image with running the dockerFile ( located `decathlon-point-calculator/Dockerfile`  ) after that run the docker-compose.yml file (located in `decathlon-point-calculator` )
 `
 docker-compose up